tomaz-suller/PoliLEG/README.md

 hdlmake makefile
 make
 ```
-The default options will run `fibonacci.dat` and automatically
+The default options will run `fibonacci` and automatically
 open GTKWave to show the generated waveform using the
 configuration file supplied (`fibonacci.gtkw`).
 This behaviour
 can be altered by editing `simulation/Manifest.py` and by then